ELY3M/GRLevelx-placefiles/README.md

-they are not really working yet.
 they are work in process.

-need to parse the lat lons right.
+thanks to Paul Wetter (https://github.com/paulwetter) for lat and lons fixes